 The dense structure of clay soils makes it hard for plants to develop a healthy root system as there is not enough available oxygen and water.
 So how do we enhance the quality of heavy clay soil?

-The number one rule when working with clay soils is not to dig deeper than you need.
+When working with clay soils, the number one rule is not to dig deeper than you need.
 Start by focusing on improving the area needed by your plants.
-Dig no deeper than 18 inches and focus your attention on increasing access to more air.
+Dig no deeper than 18 inches and focus on increasing access to more air.

 1. Add organic matter to the soil.